Healthy Tip of the Week: Ditch Fast FoodBy Stephanie Eng-Aponte Reviewed by Briana Rodriquez, R.D. Expert Reviewed

 Easy ways to eat at home more often

 - Prep your meals ahead of time.
 It’s much easier to avoid last-minute takeout when your meals are ready to go!
 Meal prepping isn’t just a helpful way to save time, it can also be a great weight loss tool.
-Check out these 13 meal prep tips to make breakfast, lunch and dinner a breeze.
+Learn how to meal prep for weight loss with these 13 tips to make breakfast, lunch and dinner a breeze.

 - Try meal delivery.
 Why not skip the grocery store and get healthy, prepared meals sent straight to you?
 Meal delivery options can actually be good for you.
 And when you include thoughtfully-portioned foods and the right balance of nutrients, delivered meals can even be beneficial for weight loss.
 Looking for a weight loss meal delivery program?
 Jenny Craig online offers a handful of different weight loss meal plans to fit your lifestyle!